-Types of Roof Covering: 30--40 year composition shingle
+Types of Roof Covering: Composition shingle

-Viewed From: Roof
+Viewed From: Ladder

 The evaluation of a roof is primarily a visual assessment based on general roofing appearances.
 The life of a roof depends on local weather conditions, building and design, material quality, and adequate maintenance.